How To Make Chocolate-Dipped Strawberries

 Ingredients for chocolate-dipped strawberries

 A bowl of organic strawberries (about 500 g or 20-30 different size fruits), washed and kept in the fridge until used.
-Chilled fruits will help melted chocolate harden faster and thus reduce the spillage and the mess.
+Chilled fruits will help melted chocolate harden faster and thus reduce the spillage and the mess (but don’t expect miracles – cooking is a mucky business!)

-One and a half large bar of dark chocolate (70% cacao).
+One and a half large bar of dark chocolate (minimum 70% cacao).
 I usually buy Fairtrade or organic, quality chocolate, never cooking bars (if you pick one of each type and read the labels, you will see why).

 One small bar of white chocolate – organic or not, expensive or not won’t make much difference, so forget about it and indulge!